pure-data/pure-data/asio/README.txt

 - Download the ASIO SDK https://www.steinberg.net/en/company/developers.html
 - Uncompress asiosdk2.3.zip into /asio
-- the ASIO source files should end up in /asio/ASIOSDK2.3
+- make sure the ASIO files end up in /asio/ASIOSDK (remove the version number from the folder name)